Frequently Asked Questions

 Q: Will I purchase coverage in the small group market or the large group market?

-A: Generally, for the 2014 & 2015 plan years, if you have fewer than 50 employees (using the definition for full-time equivalents) you will be purchasing coverage in the small group market.
+A: If you have fewer than 50 employees (using the definition for full-time equivalents) you will be purchasing coverage in the small group market.

 Q: What are the different coverage requirements?